davidcarlisle/latexcgi/docs/index.md

    are fewer than this number of lines.
 So for example setting this to 3 avoids adding a run latex button on 1 or 2 line fragments.

+* `rulatex.usecookies=true;`

+   The `runlatex.js` never sets any cookies but provides some helper functions that may be used by hosting sites to set user preferences.
+By default these cookies woll be read if set to set default return mechanims, default text engine and the theme used by the ACE editor.
+If this option is set to false the functions just return empty and no cookies will be accesed at all.

 ## Code blocks without TeX submission